d-rep/URL-Shortener/README.md

 Software Requirements / Prerequisites
 -------------------------------------
-This project requires [Apache Maven] 3 and a Java Development Kit (JDK) v1.6 or newer to compile the code.
-This does not require a stand-alone Java application server be installed.
+This project requires a [Java Development Kit] v1.6 or newer and [Apache Maven] 3 to compile the source code.

-The default database is configured to be [MySQL] 5.  *You must update this file with your database settings before the project will work*: `url-shortener-domain/src/main/resources/dev.properties`
+If you simply want to test drive the application, it does not require a stand-alone database or Java application server.
+Out of the box, it will use an in-memory H2 database instance and can be started on an embedded version of Tomcat or Jetty, using a Maven command.

 Building